-In collaboration with the California Department of Education, Early Learning and Care Division and local agencies, the Regional Support Network offers regional seminars on California's Infant/Toddler Learning & Development System.
+In collaboration with the California Department of Social Services, Child Care and Development Division and local agencies, the Regional Support Network offers regional seminars on California's Infant/Toddler Learning & Development System.
 The seminars focus on publications by the California Department of Education, Early Learning and Care Division and are designed to support continuous improvement efforts of infant/toddler programs.
 The seminars will help participants to:

 - Understand the five components of the California Infant/Toddler Learning and Development System;